-This course provides an overview of the history of art from Prehistory to the Middle Ages.
-Significant artworks, including painting, sculpture, architecture, and the decorative arts, are examined within their historical, social, and cultural contexts.
-Students will develop an understanding of the major periods, styles, and artworks produced by different artists and civilizations.
-This class is the first part of the three-part History of Western Art sequence.
+This course provides an overview of the History of Western Art from the Late Medieval to the Renaissance and Baroque periods.
+Significant artworks, including painting, sculpture, architecture, and the decorative arts are examined within their historical, social, and cultural contexts.
+This class is the second part of the three-part History of Western Art sequence (ART 204, 205 & 206).
+There are no prerequisites, but college-level writing is recommended.